 They were right.
 An arrest report does not say anything more than the fact that the person was arrested.
 They did not say that I was guilty or imprisoned.
 They wrote the truth: Yes, I was arrested.
 Since that day, I realized the problem was not the report being on the internet (even though We are working on taking that off), but the problem was who read it and interpreted it in their own way.

-The truth is; the case was dismissed almost a year ago.
+The truth is; the case was dismissed almost a year ago, I was wrongly arrested.